Table of Contents

-Seasoned Fort Lauderdale Medical Malpractice Lawyers Advocate Persistently to Obtain Results for Clients Harmed by Delayed C-Sections
+Seasoned Fort Lauderdale Delayed C-Section Lawyers Advocate Persistently to Obtain Results for Clients Harmed by Delayed C-Sections Throughout Florida

 At Lawlor, White & Murphey, P.C., our veteran medical malpractice lawyers have a combined 55-plus years’ experience protecting the rights of clients injured because of delayed C-sections in South Florida.
 We understand that it’s about much more than just financial compensation when you or your newborn child have sustained injuries because of a physician’s negligent failure to perform a C-section when called for—these difficult cases are also about holding negligent medical professionals accountable for their actions.
 When you choose Lawlor, White & Murphey, P.C. to protect your rights following a delayed C-section, you can rest assured that we will fight relentlessly to hold all negligent parties financially and professionally accountable to the fullest extent of the law.